-How do artificial sweeteners affect the blood sugar and are they suitable for diabetics?
-Firstly, when people with diabetes consume carbohydrates, their blood sugar starts to rise.
+How do artificial sweeteners affect blood sugar and are they suitable for diabetics?
+Firstly, when those with diabetes consume carbohydrates, their blood sugar starts to rise.
 As a result, the body releases insulin to keep the blood sugar in check.

-Well, some claim that the artificial sweeteners have something to do with this process.
+Well, some claim that artificial sweeteners have something to do with this process.
 They can interfere with it.
-Interfering with the process makes it more difficult for people with diabetes to control their condition.
+Interfering with the process makes it more difficult for those with diabetes to control their condition.

-No, artificial sweeteners do not increase the blood sugar levels in the short-term.
-Therefore, people with diabetes can consume diet coke.
+No, artificial sweeteners do not increase blood sugar levels in the short-term.
+Therefore, having diabetes doesn’t mean we should avoid consuming diet coke all the time.
 However, according to research, it may cause some changes in the gut bacteria.

 As the research claims, mice who consumed artificial sweeteners for eleven weeks, had some negative changes in the gut bacteria which increased their blood sugar levels.